 In the short story "Chinandega" by Lucius Shepard, the protagonist's sister becomes his favorite prostitute.
 They only start this after an admitted liar claims she had been adopted.
 The truth is never established.

 Twins and consorts Gerridon and Jamethiel were responsible for a great betrayal in the distant past.
-Their twincest and betrayal were unrealted, but ever since then, twincest has had some mixed connotations in the culture.
+Their twincest and betrayal were unrelated, but all the same, ever since then twincest has had some mixed connotations in the culture.

-The protagonist (Jame) and deuteragonist (Torisen) are twins.
+Jame (the protagonist) and Torisen (the deuteragonist) are twins.
 The mutual attraction has so far led to one Big Damn Kiss, and an Erotic Dream.
 There's no real relationship between them so far, it's heading in that if for no other reason than that, as the author stated in an interview, she simply does not find any other male character in the books as interesting as Torisen.

 Timmon's parents, Pereden and Distan, were half-siblings and consorts.
 They seem to have been pretty happy together.

 Timmon: I may have older half-brothers, you see, but my parents were half-siblings, which counts for a lot in our house. [grins] Are you shocked?

-This last example is very different than the other three: It's homosexual, non-consensual, and not socially condoned: Greshan raped his little brother Ganth when they were young.
+This example is very different than the first three: It's homosexual, non-consensual, and not socially condoned: Greshan raped his little brother Ganth when they were young.
 Ganth told their father, who didn't believe him.
-It emotionally scarred Ganth for life.
+It mentally and emotionally scarred Ganth for life.

 The Chronicles of Magravandias: Twins Valraven and Pharinet Palindrake fall in love and being an incestuous and adulterous affair.
 They almost conceive a child, but Pharinet miscarries.
 That doesn't stop the relationship from destroying their family and their spouses.